 A way forward for the Great Barrier Reef

-With back-to-back bleaching events and the looming prospect of another warm summer for 2017-18, the Great Barrier Reef is dramatically displaying its inability to acclimatize to the stresses imposed by the current rapid rate of global climate change.
+With back-to-back bleaching events the Great Barrier Reef is graphically displaying its inability to acclimatize to the stresses imposed by the current rapid rate of global climate change.
 Alongside global efforts to slow warming, we need to find new science-based ways forward for the Reef and the communities and industries that depend upon it.

 Managing climate change refugia for local-scale persistence of valued ecological communities while longer-term bigger-picture solutions are enacted is a well-accepted approach for conservation management of terrestrial ecosystems.
-Corals have considerable natural capacity to acclimatize and adapt to gradually increasing temperatures (e.g. through genetic adaptation, acclimatization, and symbiont shuffling), but these processes are unlikely to be able to keep pace if stressful conditions occur every year.
-Even conservative IPCC forecasts show that another >20 years of rapid global warming is now inevitable.
+Corals have considerable natural capacity to acclimatize and adapt to gradually increasing temperatures, but these processes are unlikely to be able to keep pace if stressful conditions occur every year.
+Even conservative climate forecasts show that several decades of rapid global warming is now inevitable.
 If the Great Barrier Reef is to have a future, potential refugia (“havens”) not only need to be identified and prioritised, but actively defended using a range of science-based management interventions that reduce coral stress, promote coral survival, reduce bleaching severity and promote recovery after bleaching.

 There is no suggestion that even an extremely effective and coordinated Reef Havens program could save the Reef as a whole from climate change.
-However, this science-based Reef Havens approach will provide data and field trials to inform a way forward for the Great Barrier Reef through the next >20yrs of already inevitable rapid climate change.
+However, this science-based Reef Havens approach will provide data and field trials to inform a way forward for the Great Barrier Reef through the coming decades of already inevitable rapid climate change.

 RRRC welcomes funding for Reef water-mixing technology as bleaching season approaches.
 Read More